 Our common stock is listed on the New York Stock Exchange, or the NYSE, under the symbol "HASI."
-On December 20, 2016, the closing sale price of our common stock on the NYSE was \$19.80 per share.
+On July 31, 2017, the closing sale price of our common stock on the NYSE was \$23.25 per share.

 Investing in these securities involves risks.
-You should carefully read the risk factors described in our Securities and Exchange Commission filings, including those described under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2015, and in our subsequently filed periodic reports incorporated by reference herein, before investing in our securities.
+You should carefully read the risk factors described in our Securities and Exchange Commission, or SEC, filings, including those described under "Risk Factors" in our Annual Report on Form 10-K as supplemented by the Form 10-K/A for the year ended December 31, 2016 and in our subsequently filed periodic reports incorporated by reference herein, before investing in our securities.